Office of the President

 Dr. William J. (Bill) Katip is president of Grace College & Seminary in Winona Lake, Ind.
 Katip holds a Ph.D. in Higher Education Administration from Michigan State University, an M.S. in Clinical Psychology from Purdue University and a B.A. in Psychology and Bible from Grace College.
 Katip met Debbie Cahill during his undergraduate studies at Grace and they were married in 1974.
 Bill and Debbie Katip are parents of four adult children.

 Bill Katip began his career as an instructor and counselor at Grace College, later transitioning to administration.
 He went on to serve as Associate Dean of Students at Grace and then Dean of Students at Cornerstone University.
-From there, he was Academic Dean at Western Baptist College and then Vice President for Enrollment Management at Geneva College.
+From there, he was Academic Dean at Corban University and then Vice President for Enrollment Management at Geneva College.
 Katip served for 10 years as the Provost and Senior Vice President for Academic and Student Affairs at Robert Morris University of Pittsburgh before moving back to Indiana in 2007 to become Provost at Grace College.
 In May of 2013, Katip became the sixth president of Grace College & Seminary.

 Contact Dr. Katip